-Is your young child struggling with reading?
+Is your young one facing challenges with reading?

 Be sure to read our other parenting Dyslexia posts!

 Dyslexia in Children: Early Warning Signs for Parents

 Experts unanimously emphasize the significant benefits of early detection and intervention for children displaying signs of dyslexia or other learning differences.

 Dr. Nichole Dawson, a Pediatric Neuropsychologist with expertise in assisting families and children with reading and learning disorders, brings a unique perspective as she has a son with dyslexia.